 Book Your Trip

-Catalina Harbor is Santa Catalina Island’s most protected harbor, as well as one of two U.S. Coast Guard-designated “Year-round Safe Harbor” in Southern California.
-It has 96 moorings and anchorage for more than 200.
+Catalina Harbor is one of only two U.S. Coast Guard “Year-round Safe Harbors” in Southern California.
+It has 96 moorings and anchorage for over 200 boats.
 Ballast Point, a natural sand spit, extends across a portion of the harbor entrance.
 A public dinghy dock, picnic facilities, and free pump-out service are available.
 Contact Harbor Patrol on VHF Channel 09.
 The village of Two Harbors is a short walk on flat terrain from the dock.
 A shuttle is available on summer weekends.

 4th Of July Cove